nordic-institute/harmony-common/doc/dynamic_discovery_configuration_guide.md

 - Client certificate and private key for TLS connections to SML ("SML ClientCert" in the SMP UI)
 - Metadata signing certificate and private key for signing service metadata ("Response signature Certificate" in the SMP UI)

 Certificates used by SMP must be trusted by SML and Access Points using the SMP.
-More detailed certificate requirements depend on the eDelivery network.
 SMP keystore can be managed in the SMP admin UI by clicking the "Edit keystore" button under the "Domain" section.

+The certificate requirements depend on the eDelivery policy domain.
+If you're not sure about the requirements, please contact the domain authority of the policy domain where the SMP is registered.

 An SMP server is registered in SML by completing the steps below: